How Much Does Title Insurance Cost?

 • Loss of vehicular and pedestrian access to your land based on a legal right

-Buyers in some areas will be able to choose between the ALTA Owner’s and Homeowner’s policies — but in others, only one or the other may be available.
+Buyers in some areas can choose between the ALTA Owner’s and Homeowner’s Policies, but in other locations, only one or the other may be available.

 Title insurance costs by state